Evqn/frb-processing/README.md

 ## Methodology

-The project pipeline consists of five main stages:
+The project pipeline consists of six stages:

 1. **Vrad to CS**: The project inputs are scan_table (containing start time of observation) and a singlepulse file (containing all the pulses and the offsets from the start observation).
 Each pulse in the singlepulse file is processed to calculate the observation time and converted into *.cs file format (after passing through an intermediate *.vdr format).
 The pipeline also manages differences in x-band and s-band files, grouping and assigning frequencies as required.

 2. **CS to Filterbank**: The *.cs files are converted into filterbank files, which are more suitable for analysis.
 For x-band files, aggregation occurs at this stage.
 The number of channels can be set here, defining the time series for the data.

+3. **Combined Polarization**: This stage combines the left circular polarization (LCP) and right circular polarization (RCP) files.
+Along with that, bandpass correction and RFI zap are run.

-3. **Plot**: This stage uses the filterbank files to generate detailed plots of the FRBs.
+4. **Plot**: This stage uses the filterbank files to generate detailed plots of the FRBs.
 The plots present a dynamic spectrum, time-series, and spectrum for each pulse.
 The pipeline can handle switching between s and x bands and applies time-channel averaging to improve pulse visibility.

-4. **Scintilation Bandwidth**: This stage finds the scintilation bandwidth of every pulse.
+5. **Scintilation Bandwidth**: This stage finds the scintilation bandwidth of every pulse.
 It also plots the spectrum plot and the ACF of the spectrum only around the exact time frame of the pulse.

-5. **Dispersion Measure Optimization**: This stage optimizes the dispersion measure (DM) of the FRBs.
+6. **Dispersion Measure Optimization**: This stage optimizes the dispersion measure (DM) of the FRBs.
 By iterating through a range of possible DM values, the optimal DM is identified as the one that maximizes the Signal-to-Noise Ratio (SNR).

 ## Setup and Usage

 ### Structural Setup

 1. This project has a modular structure with a master script (frb_process) and several subscripts, each housed in their own subdirectory of the same name.
-Each of the stages described above has a separate script located in its corresponding subdirectory. plotfil and dmopt also have two more dependent files called sp_spec.py
+Each of the stages described above has a separate script located in its corresponding subdirectory. combined_pol has another dependent file called zap_combine.py. plotfil and dmopt also have two more dependent files called sp_spec.py
 ```bash
 .
 ├── frb_process.py